vito/bass/docs/lit/index.md

 CI/CD boils down to running commands.
 Bass leverages that instead of trying to replace it.

-If you'd like to try it out, grab the \link{latest release}{https://github.com/vito/bass/releases/latest} and skim the
+If you'd like to try it out, grab the [latest release](https://github.com/vito/bass/releases/latest) and skim the
 \reference{getting-started}{guide}!

 \demo-literate{thunks & thunk paths}{